Hit in a Crosswalk_ What to Do After a Pedestrian Accident in Georgia Image

 Seek Medical Attention

 Your number one priority should be your physical safety.
 First, move out of traffic if possible.
 Once you’ve moved to a safe location, seek medical attention immediately.
-Even if you think your injuries aren’t that bad, getting cleared by a doctor is essential.
-Not only do you want to document medical evidence so you can pursue a claim, but remember that some symptoms of serious injuries can go undetected when you’re feeling an adrenaline rush.
+Even if you think your injuries aren’t bad, getting cleared by a doctor is essential—not just for your health, but also to create a clear medical accident history that can support your case if complications arise later.

 Call 911

 With an evidence trail in mind, you should call 911 immediately.
-Law enforcement will come to the scene and write up a report, which will serve as evidence later on if you make a claim.
+Law enforcement will come to the scene and write a report, which will serve as evidence later on if you make a claim.

 Collect Evidence